The Board has concluded that action needs to be taken to ensure that the company can continue to service policyholders post-Brexit.

 • Third Parties may provide personal information to us; and

 We take your privacy very seriously and will never disclose, share or sell your data without your consent; unless required to do so by Law.
 We only retain your data for as long as is necessary and for the purpose(s) specified in this Notice.
-Most commonly, we will use your personal data in the following circumstances, and on the following legal basis:
+Most commonly, we will use your personal data in the following circumstances, and on the following legal bases:

 • In the performance of the contract we have entered into with you;